 2013 – Gluten Free Living

-I’m always looking for new and healthy ways to make vegetables so I copied the recipe down and taped in into my huge recipe books when I got home, determined to try it sometime.
-Well, I finally got around to trying Garlicky Green Beans and Mushrooms a few weeks ago figuring it would be the perfect accompaniment for my Creamy Ham, Veggies, and Noodle Bake since I didn’t have any green beans in that casserole and most people like green beans.
+I’m always looking for new and healthy ways to make vegetables.
+So I copied the recipe down and taped in into my huge recipe books when I got home.
+I was determined to try it sometime.
+Well, I finally got around to trying Garlicky Green Beans and Mushrooms a few weeks ago.
+I figured it would be the perfect accompaniment for my Creamy Ham, Veggies, and Noodle Bake.
+Since I didn’t have any green beans in that casserole and most people like green beans, I gave it a try.
 And, since I was going to be taking the dish (I sampled a little bit of it first!) to a houseful with small children, I figured I couldn’t go wrong with a side of green beans.

 Garlicky Green Beans and Mushrooms is a very tasty and wonderful side dish.